 6. Ensure that patients be informed of their rights (MT).
 Situation has not changed from the previous visit.
 Interviewed patients were not familiar with their rights in relation to the treatment and stay at the Unit.
 Despite patients' voluntary stay, it is necessary to at least verbally inform them of the possibility to file a complaint to the Hospital Director and Pro- tector of Patients' Rights.
 Also, they need to be informed on how and where to obtain the complaint form.
 Making of a brochure is in progress.
 Recommendation not fulfilled.
 7. Simplify the procedure for pa- tients to address the Protector of Patients' Rights (MT).
+Situation has not changed from the previous visit; it is still necessary to simplify the procedure for addressing the Protector of Patients' Rights.
+For more detail see p.
+42 of the Report.
 Recommendation not fulfilled.

-Assessment of the fulfilment of recommendations relating to the Psychiatric Clinic at the Clinical Centre in Podgorica
+Assessment of the fulfilment of recommendations relating to the Psychiatric Clinic at the Clinic cal Centre in Podgorica

-${f R}$ ecommendation was addressed to the Ministry of Health and has been implemented to some extent.
+Recommendation was addressed to the Ministry of Health and has been implemented to some extent.

 No. Recommendation Current state Assessment of the fulfilment 1.
-Improve material conditions for the stay of patients and work of personnel, by completely renovating the building in order to: a) reduce the existing number of beds in the rooms. b) provide a room for patient care and organization of therapeutic groups. c) provide a room for physical restraint of patients. d) provide computer equipment for staff (MT). all official premises used by Recommendation partially fulfilled.
+Improve material conditions for the stay of patients and work of personnel, by completely renovating the building in order to: a) reduce the existing number of beds in the rooms. b) provide a room for patient care and organization of therapeutic groups. c) provide a room for physical restraint of patients. d) provide computer equipment for staff (MT). ceived from the Clinic Director, only part of the recommenda- tion under d) was implement- ed, i.e. Psychiatric Clinic has been provided with IT equip- ment for staff, namely 6 com- puters and 10 phone lines that allow direct Internet access in all official premises used by Recommendation partially fulfilled.